dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps.md

-# SNS launch steps
+# Commands & actions to go through SNS launch

 ## Overview
 At a high level, the stages for launching an SNS in production are explained [here](../launching/launch-summary.md).

-This article lists the technical commands and steps a developer needs to complete the stages for an SNS launch.
+This article lists the technical commands and actions that a developer needs to complete the stages for an SNS launch.

 At a low level, the [SNS local testing repository](../testing/testing-locally.md) guides you through the same, with the difference that the commands target the canisters on the mainnet.